 - Conflict of interest policies as well as the handling of conflicts that could influence compensation

 The disclosures made in Part V of Form 1023 may trigger additional inquiries from the IRS to process the Tax Exemption Application.

 IRS Form 990

 In addition to the Form 1023 disclosures, Form 990 contains a bundle of questions regarding executive compensation.
 For example, Form 990 Part VI requires disclosure of family and business relationships among the organization’s executives as well as conflict of interest policies and information about compensation-setting processes.
 Form 990 Part VII, Section A focuses on compensation disclosures for insiders (both current and former).
 Form 990 Part VII requires disclosure of insiders’ names, titles, hours per week, position, and Form W-2/1099-MISC and other compensation received from the organization itself as well as related organizations.

 Aggregate compensation from all sources listed on Form 990 Part VII, Section A can trigger additional compensation disclosures on Schedule J. In addition, Part VII, Section B requires disclosure of the five highest compensated independent contractors receiving more than $100,000 from the filing organization.

 Compliance with the compensation disclosures of Form 990 requires careful adherence to the applicable Instructions and knowledge of the many definitions of terms within them.

-For a deeper dive into compensation reporting compliance and compensation-setting best practices for exempt organizations, consider joining the AICPA Not-for-Profit Section’s Executive Compensation webcast on February 28, 2018.
+For a deeper dive into compensation reporting compliance and compensation-setting best practices for exempt organizations, AICPA Not-for-Profit Section members can view the archived webcast on Executive Compensation (search for date, February 28, 2018).